Ancient Egyptian conception of the soul: Relationships

 Egyptians conceived of an afterlife as quite similar to normal physical existence – but with a difference.
 The model for this new existence was the journey of the Sun.
 At night the Sun descended into the Duat or "underworld".
 Eventually the Sun meets the body of the mummified Osiris.
 Osiris and the Sun, re-energized by each other, rise to new life for another day.
 For the deceased, their body and their tomb were their personal Osiris and a personal Duat.
 For this reason they are often addressed as "Osiris".
 For this process to work, some sort of bodily preservation was required, to allow the bꜣ to return during the night, and to rise to new life in the morning.
 The complete ꜣḫs were also thought to appear as stars.
-Until the Late Period, non-royal Egyptians did not expect to unite with the Sun deity, which was reserved for royals.
+Until the Late Period, non-royal Egyptians did not expect to unite with the Sun deity; this was reserved for royals.

 The Book of the Dead, the collection of spells which aided a person in the afterlife, had the Egyptian name of the Book of going forth by day.
 They helped people avoid the perils of the afterlife and also aided their existence, containing spells to ensure "not dying a second time in the underworld", and to "grant memory always" to a person.
 In the Egyptian religion it was possible to die in the afterlife and this death was permanent.

 The tomb of Paheri, an Eighteenth Dynasty nomarch of Nekhen, has an eloquent description of this existence, and is translated by James Peter Allen as: